The Power of Love (Jennifer Rush song): Celine Dion version

 Canadian singer Celine Dion covered "The Power of Love" for her third English-language studio album, The Colour of My Love (1993).
-It was produced by David Foster and released as the first single in November 1993 in North America, in December 1993 in Japan, and in early 1994 in the rest of the world.
-It hit number one in the US, Canada, and Australia and a top ten hit in several other countries.
-Billboard later ranked it as the 46th Top Love Song of All Time.
+It was produced by David Foster and released as the first single in November 1993, by Columbia and Epic in North America, in December 1993 in Japan, and in early 1994 in the rest of the world.
+It hit number one in the US, Canada, and Australia and was a top ten hit in several other countries.
+The accompanying music video was directed by Randee St. Nicholas, depicting Dion performing in a luxurious apartment.
+Billboard later ranked Dion's version of "The Power of Love" as the 46th Top Love Song of All Time.

 Commercial performance

 Dion's version of The Power of Love became the best-selling single by a female artist of 1994 in the United States, and 8th best-selling overall, selling 900,000 copies.
 It became Dion's first US number-one song, topping the Billboard Hot 100 for four weeks in February 1994.
-It also became her first Australian chart topper and her second number-one single in Canada.
+It also topped the Cash Box Top 100 and became her first Australian chart topper and her second number-one single in Canada.
 The song also topped the adult contemporary charts in the United States and Canada.
 In the rest of the world, "The Power of Love" reached the top ten in France, United Kingdom, Belgium, Sweden and New Zealand.
-It was certified Platinum in the United States (selling 1.5 million copies) and Australia, Gold in the UK and New Zealand, and Silver in France.
+It was certified 2x Platinum in Canada, Platinum in the United States (selling 1.5 million copies), Australia, New Zealand, and the UK, and Gold in France and Denmark.